Myles Straw Player Props: Guardians vs. Diamondbacks

 Myles Straw At The Plate

-- He has scored in 22 games this season (32.8%), including multiple runs in five games.
+- He has scored in 22 games this year (32.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.